PanosK92/SpartanEngine/README.md

 # Directus3D
-Directus3D is a game engine that strives to be powerful yet simple.
+Directus3D is a game engine that aims to be powerful and simple.
 This is achieved by prioriziting a coherent and modern design and a minimalistic approach when it comes to adding new features.
 The editor is greatly inspired by Unity, it should make the engine feel familiar and pleasurable to use.

 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Directus3D/Assets/screenshot.jpg)